pklink/Hahns/README.md

 });
 ```

-The callback for `parameter()` must be return a instance of the given type.
+The callback for `parameter()` must be return an instance of the given type.

 ### Named Parameters